klschoef/divexplore/README.md

 npm run-script gen-dres-client
 npm run-script gen-dres-dev-client
 ```
+To connect the frontend to the backend, create a local-config.ts file under src/app/shared/config/.
+In this directory is a local-config-example.ts.
+You can just duplicate this file and rename it accordingly.
+If you followed the previous steps as described, the example config should work as is.

 ## 🏃‍♀️‍➡️ Start Server
 Make sure you have installed NPM v18+ and the Angular CLI.